jonbhanson/flutter_native_splash/README.md

   # bottomLeft, or bottomRight.
   #ios_content_mode: center

-  # To hide the notification bar on Android, use the android_fullscreen parameter.
-Defaults to
+  # To hide the notification bar, use the fullscreen parameter.
+Defaults to false.
+  # NOTE: Unlike Android, iOS will not automatically show the notification bar when the app loads.
+  #       To show the notification bar, add the following code to your Flutter app:
+  #       WidgetsFlutterBinding.ensureInitialized();
-  # false.
+  #       SystemChrome.setEnabledSystemUIOverlays([SystemUiOverlay.bottom, SystemUiOverlay.top]);
-  #android_fullscreen: true
+  #fullscreen: true

   # If you have changed the name(s) of your info.plist file(s), you can specify the filename(s)
   # with the info_plist_files parameter.
 Remove only the # characters in the three lines below,